CodeOOf/Git-Auto-Release/docs/git-auto-release/REFERENCE_GUIDE.md

    git merge feature/your-breaking-change  # Add more breaking changes if needed git commit -m "feat!: incorporate additional breaking changes" git push origin alpha

+---

+If you encounter issues or have questions, check the [FAQ](FAQ.md) for solutions and guidance.
    # When ready, restart the major release process:
    # Create PR: alpha → main (will create v1.0.0-alpha, update VERSION to 1.0.0-alpha, and create beta branch)
    ```